jedrichards/fla-text-processor-jsfl/README.md

 ### Caveats

 - RTL text is not supported.
 RTL text is only achievable in AS3 FLAs using Text Layout Framework (TLF) TextFields.
 TLF TextFields are not currently accessible via the JSFL API.
 Any conversion to RTL will have to be completed in a manual step after importing.
-- TextFields that have been grouped together with other symbols on the stage may be skipped by the script- consider breaking apart any groups containing TextFields in the master file.
+- TextFields that have been grouped together with other symbols on the stage may be skipped by the script - consider breaking apart any groups containing TextFields in the master file.
 - Only static TextFields are considered translatable, dynamic and input TextFields are skipped.